MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTeamsMeetingPolicy.md

 NOTE: You may opt to set Meeting Recordings to never expire by entering the value -1.

-NOTE: This parameter is available to be configured, but will not be effective until this feature gets general availability.
+NOTE: This parameter is available to be set, but will not be effective until this feature gets general availability.
 Please refer to the [roadmap (Feature ID: 84580)](https://www.microsoft.com/microsoft-365/roadmap?filters=&searchterms=84580) for more information on its delivery date.

 ```yaml
 Type: Int32